esconner/tag-it-rails/README.md

 # tag-it-rails

+This is a custom forked version of tag-it-rails used in an internal project.
+Don't use use this!

+The version of the gem remains the same as in the original.
+Git tags are used to mark commits that are used in the custom project (i.e.: `ztt_v0.1.0`) to make it easy to determine what version to use in the Gemfile of the client:

+    gem 'tag-it-rails', git: 'https://github.com/esconner/tag-it-rails.git', tag: 'ztt_v0.1.0'

+# Original README

 [Tag-it!](http://aehlke.github.io/tag-it/) is a simple and configurable tag editing widget with autocomplete support.

 tag-it-rails is a gemified Tag-it! for rails.